Rajpratik71/Mininet-wiki/FAQ.md

 ### Why can't I **ping Google** from my Mininet hosts?

-You can't ping Google because your Mininet network is not connected to the internet.
+You can't ping `google.com` because your Mininet network is not connected to the internet.
 This is usually a good thing!
-Usually Mininet networks use a non-routable IP address range like 10.0.0.0/8.
+Usually Mininet networks use a non-routable IP address range like `10.0.0.0/8`.

 However, you can set up NAT if you like.